pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ### Multiple JSON

-You can start as many JSON app declarations as you want.
+You can start as many JSON application declarations as you want.

 ```bash
 $ cat node-app-1.json